Jenelle Evans Custody: ‘Teen Mom’ Star Building Custom Home To Get Jace Back?

 Jenelle Evans is doing everything possible to get her life back on track.
 She finished an education last year, she’s been fighting for her son Kaiser to keep him in a stable home, and she’s preparing for her third baby, a daughter with boyfriend David Eason.
 While some haters claim that Jenelle hasn’t changed at all, she’s no longer stealing her mother’s credit cards, fleeing to another state for a boy and she’s no longer addicted to drugs.
 And it sounds like Evans really wants to have primary custody of her first-born son Jace.
 However, this wish appears to be very hard to grant and the person holding the power is her own mother.

-According to a new tweet, Jenelle Evans is now revealing that she’s surprised that so many people are against her, considering how much she has done to change her life around.
+According to a new tweet, Jenelle Evans is now revealing that she’s surprised so many people are against her, considering how much she has done to turn her life around.
 On last week’s episode of Teen Mom 2, Jenelle worked out a custody agreement with Nathan Griffith, where he could have his son three weekends per month if he could prove he had everything he needed to care for his growing toddler son.
-When he couldn’t prove that he was spending this new time with his son and he couldn’t provide a list of items for Kaiser, Jenelle decided to fight back.
+When he couldn’t prove that he was spending this new time with his son or provide a list of items for Kaiser, Jenelle decided to fight back.

 But it sounds like Evans has solved this custody case, at least for now.
 However, her first-born son Jace is being kept from her, as her mother refuses to give up custody.
-This was the agreement many years ago, when Jenelle Evans signed over custodial rights to her own mother.
+This was the agreement many years ago when Jenelle Evans signed over custodial rights to her own mother.
 The agreement was that she would sign over the rights to Jace when Jenelle had gotten back on her feet, and it sounds like she should have handed over Jace years ago.
-And it sounds like some people feel that Jenelle should do more.
+It appears as though some people feel that Jenelle should do more.

 Baby Ensley’s Imminent Arrival: Look Back At Jenelle Evans’ Third Pre… https://t.co/2yiKq8F476 via @popular_mag pic.twitter.com/5tkd5JxUHi